Structs and Classes

 Line 5.
 We define the function print

-is being implemented outside of the class definition, which is in Student.h
+is being implemented outside of the class definition, we need to specify in Student.cpp

 in the function header that print